AntaresSimulatorTeam/antares-xpansion/docs/user-guide/0-introduction.md

 a greater impact on generation costs than the "last" MW installed, which have a lower economic utility, or even none in the case of overcapacity.

-In **Antares-Xpansion**, fixed cost annuities are considered piecewise linear.
+In Antares-Xpansion, fixed cost annuities are considered piecewise linear.
 Different potentials are defined, each of which is characterized by a fixed cost annuity in €/MW installed, and corresponds to one of the slopes of the function.
 A particular case of this commonly used